Helenyin123/changnote/web-technology-project.md

 The reason why we use jQuery is: \(1\) Fixes "broken" DOM API \(2\) Brevity and Clarity \(3\) Cross browser support \(4\) AJAX.

-To add jQuery to HTML and CSS, use a &lt;script&gt; tag to link CDN or local file to html header.
+To add jQuery to HTML and CSS, use a `<script>` tag to link CDN or local file to html header.

 **jQuery Selector:**`$("CSS-style selector")` will return a list of all the elements that matches the css-style selector.  it's similar to document.querySelectorAll\(\).